TeamGadget-JP/Gadget_Entangle_for_Cascadeur/README.md

 You can now freely control the character in Cascadeur and experience the ultra-low latency synchronization while the Unity Play Mode environment (physics, lighting, etc.) is fully active!

+### ⚠️ Prop meshes not syncing in Unity Editor (URP Environment)
+**【English】**
+In newer Unity URP environments, you might encounter an issue where a Prop's Transform values update correctly, but the mesh itself remains frozen in the Scene view.
+This is caused by the "GPU Resident Drawer," an aggressive rendering cache feature in URP, interfering during Editor mode.
+Please follow these steps to resolve it:

+1. Select your active **URP Asset** in the Project window (e.g., `Assets/Settings/PC_RPAsset`).
+   *(Note: If you cannot find it, go to `Edit > Project Settings > Graphics` and check the asset assigned at the very top.)*
+2. In the Inspector window, navigate to the `Rendering` section.
+3. Change the `GPU Resident Drawer` setting from `Instanced Drawing` to **`Disabled`**.

 ---
 ---